-As a result of the Flexion Acquisition, we have commenced a project to evaluate the processes and procedures of Pacira Therapeutics' internal control over financial reporting into our internal control over financial reporting framework.
-Except for the activities described above, there have been no changes in our internal control over financial reporting that occurred during the quarter ended December 31, 2021 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+During the quarter ended December 31, 2022, our management integrated internal controls for the acquired Flexion business into our existing controls.
+Other than the controls enhanced or implemented to integrate the Flexion business, there have been no changes in our internal control over financial reporting that occurred during the quarter ended December 31, 2022 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.